 Considering the minimal invasiveness, the reported complications of PLDD are practically absent; septic complications are always possible even with traditional surgery.

-The LASEmaR® 1000, thanks to its specific 980nm wavelength, the dedicated PLDD software, the dedicated percutaneous introducer kits of the special optical microfibers, is the ideal tool for PLDD.
+The LASEmaR® 1000, thanks to its specific 980nm wavelength, the dedicated software and percutaneous introducer kits of the special optical microfibers, is the ideal tool for PLDD.

 MRI of a patient with extruded hernia L4 - L5